-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Arch Biopartners Inc. as at September 30, 2014 and September 30, 2013 and the results of its operations and its cash flows for the years then ended in accordance with international financial reporting standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Arch Biopartners Inc. as at September 30, 2015 and September 30, 2014 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.